About the Municipality

 - Create and promote a work culture that embraces health and safety, productivity, succession planning and customer-oriented attitudes.

 - Meet regularly with staff to ensure current understanding and knowledge relevant to operational issues, staffing concerns and any concerns received from stakeholders and residents.

 Council Relations and Support

 - Maintain a positive and productive relationship with Council based on trust, commitment, and open communications.

-- Unless excused by Council, attend Council and Committee meetings to contribute and assist in deliberations.
+- Unless excused, attend Council and Committee meetings to contribute and assist in deliberations.

-- Be prepared for Council providing all the information required to enable well-informed decisions.
+- Be prepared for Council meetings providing all the information required to enable well-informed decisions.

-- Regularly update Council on progress, recommended changes and new matters that relate to the strategic plan and work programs.
+- Regularly update Council on progress, recommended changes and new matters that relate to the strategic plan and other key priorities.

 - Prepare and submit reports and recommendations as required by Council and Council committees.